Joseph Miller Obituary (2020) - The Frederick News-Post

 Joseph R. Miller, 71, of Frederick passed away on Wednesday, Nov.
 18, 2020, at home after an 8-year battle with Multiple Systems Atrophy (MSA), a rare neurological disease which he endured with strength, humility and courage.
 He was the loving husband of Sally Stull Miller and is survived by two sons, Nicholas Miller and his husband Alejandro Quintana of Ft.
-Lauderdale FL, and Michael Miller of Baltimore MD.
-Sally was able to lovingly care for him at their home until his passing where he was surrounded by his family.
+Lauderdale, Florida, and Michael Miller of Baltimore, Maryland.
+Sally was able to lovingly care for him at their home until his passing where he was surrounded by his immediate family.

 He was born Oct.
-19, 1949 in Frederick, MD to the parents of Edith Fetty Miller and William E. Miller.
-He grew up in Feagaville MD and graduated from Frederick High School.
-Throughout his adult life, he developed many interests and showed curiosity for a myriad of subjects.
-He was mechanically inclined, developed an interest in electronics, was a good problem solver, and could fix just about anything.
+19, 1949 in Frederick, MD, to the parents of Edith Fetty Miller and William E. Miller.
+He grew up in Feagaville, MD, and graduated from Frederick High School.
+Throughout his adult life he developed many interests and showed curiosity for a myriad of subjects.
+He was mechanically inclined, had an early interest in electronics, was a good problem solver, and could fix just about anything.
 He took pride in being an independent thinker.
-Most of all he will be remembered as being a kind, generous, and humble man.
+Most of all, he will be remembered as being a kind, generous and humble man.

 Joe began his career as an instrumentation specialist with the Mitre Corporation.
 He soon transitioned to Ft.
 Detrick, MD, where he became Manager of Facilities Maintenance, Cancer Research Center, SAIC.
 Later, he developed a career in project management where he specialized in the construction of advanced medical research facilities.
 This included work with NIST, Smith Management Construction, CUH2A.
 He helped lead the construction of one of the latest medical research facilities on the Johns Hopkins Bayview campus and then ended his career as a project manager for USAMRIID's newest biomedical facility at Ft.
 Detrick.